 You can now add a direct integration of hotel reputation management software into your cloud-based PMS.
 Many hotels find that reputation management technology is a true gamechanger.
 These solutions allow you to save time by automating outreach to past guests with requests for feedback and reviews, and they help increase the number of reviews.
 This is important because recency and responsiveness factor into a hotel’s reputation score; any improvements lead to higher search rankings and more bookings, creating a virtuous cycle.

 By automating your hotel reputation management, you’ll have more time to spend with guests and improve the guest experience, thereby further helping improve your hotel’s reputation.

 More bookings = more reviews = more bookings

 Rather than having to continually import your guest list and manage communications within the review management software, a hotel reputation management integration hooks into your PMS to send relevant guest details seamlessly.
 With these hotel reputation management integrations, you can leverage automation to:

 If you find your heart rate increasing, step away from the computer and come back at a calmer time.
 There’s nothing more cringeworthy than reading a series of defensive reviews from a business owner or manager.
 It comes across as unprofessional and inhospitable.
 And, even though it’s best practice to respond to reviews each week, don’t force it; a bad day is never a good day to do such permanent public-facing work.

-If you start implementing these seven tactics, you’re on your way to crafting a successful hotel reputation management strategy.
+If you start implementing these simple yet effective 7 tactics, you’re on your way to crafting a successful hotel reputation management strategy.
 Don’t give up and keep at it – your reputation is a valuable asset that works for you 24/7, all year long.

 Want to explore this topic further?
 Check out Cloudbeds’ webinar featuring TripAdvisor and GuestRevu to learn how online reputation management can make or break your business.